 Kevin Point or west Side Swinton Island

 The regions around Kevin Point and the west side of Swinton Island are considered some of the best places for spotting wildlife in the whole archipelago.
-Whale sharks pass through these waters during their November migrations, and there’s every chance we could spot some of these beautiful creatures drifting their way south.
-Even if we’re not so lucky however, this area is a haven for marine life, with dolphins, turtles, manta rays, sailfish, dugongs and huge shoals of fish regularly sighted.
+This area is a haven for marine life, with dolphins, turtles, manta rays, sailfish and huge shoals of fish regularly sighted.

 In addition to marine life, the islands of Mergui Archipelago are home to several species of mammal.
 The most commonly spotted of these are the small-clawed otter, lesser mouse-deer and dusky langur (also known as the spectacled leaf monkey).
 Birdlife is another highlight – keep eyes skyward for glimpses of white-bellied sea eagles, plain-pouched hornbills and brown-winged kingfishers.